Individuals, Couples & Family Therapist

 Hello!
 My name is Jason Wilkinson and I help people find freedom from anxiety, depression, and improve communication in their relationships so they can live the type of lives they want to live.
 Human beings have a tremendous capacity to discover their own sense of healing and wholeness.
 Everyone, though, benefits from having a person to walk alongside of them to guide, listen, and encourage.
 This is what I do.
 I work with adolescents, professionals, and couples.
 We examine the internal messages and systems that keep you from a reaching your goals.
 Working together, we will develop a healthy path forward.
 Whether the struggle is with anxiety, depression, life transitions, job dissatisfaction, or a rough patch in a relationship, my goal is to help you find ways to succeed in facing the challenges that life brings.

 I graduated from George Fox University with an MA in Marriage, Couples & Family Counseling and received an MDiv from Fuller Theological Seminary.
-With nearly 20 years of experience working with adolescents, career-minded adults, and couples, I am passionate about people find wholeness through counseling.
+With nearly 20 years of experience working with adolescents, career-minded adults, and couples, I am passionate about helping people find wholeness through counseling.

 It is my belief that the world benefits from people who are able to function with a great sense of contentment, wholeness, and self-efficacy — and that happy and healthy relationships with self and the significant others help us reach that state of being.
 My motivation in counseling is to help individuals find satisfaction and contentment with themselves and in their relationships, and thus make the world a healthier and better place.